Deforestation: Carbon sink or source

-Oxygen-supply misconception
+On the environment

-Rainforests are widely believed by laymen to contribute a significant amount of the world's oxygen, although it is now accepted by scientists that rainforests contribute little net oxygen to the atmosphere and deforestation has only a minor effect on atmospheric oxygen levels.In fact about 50 percent of oxygen on earth is produced by algae.
-However, the incineration and burning of forest plants to clear land releases large amounts of CO2, which contributes to global warming.
-Scientists also state that tropical deforestation releases 1.5 billion tons of carbon each year into the atmosphere.
+According to a 2020 study, if deforestation continues at current rates it can trigger a total or almost total extinction of humanity in the next 20 to 40 years.
+They conclude that "from a statistical point of view... the probability that our civilisation survives itself is less than 10% in the most optimistic scenario."
+To avoid this collapse, humanity should pass from a civilization dominated by the economy to "cultural society" that "privileges the interest of the ecosystem above the individual interest of its components, but eventually in accordance with the overall communal interest."

-Hydrological
+Changes to the water cycle

 The water cycle is also affected by deforestation.
 Trees extract groundwater through their roots and release it into the atmosphere.
 When part of a forest is removed, the trees no longer transpire this water, resulting in a much drier climate.
 Deforestation reduces the content of water in the soil and groundwater as well as atmospheric moisture.
 The dry soil leads to lower water intake for the trees to extract.
 Deforestation reduces soil cohesion, so that erosion, flooding and landslides ensue.

 Shrinking forest cover lessens the landscape's capacity to intercept, retain and transpire precipitation.
 Instead of trapping precipitation, which then percolates to groundwater systems, deforested areas become sources of surface water runoff, which moves much faster than subsurface flows.
 Forests return most of the water that falls as precipitation to the atmosphere by transpiration.
 In contrast, when an area is deforested, almost all precipitation is lost as run-off.
 That quicker transport of surface water can translate into flash flooding and more localized floods than would occur with the forest cover.
 Deforestation also contributes to decreased evapotranspiration, which lessens atmospheric moisture which in some cases affects precipitation levels downwind from the deforested area, as water is not recycled to downwind forests, but is lost in runoff and returns directly to the oceans.
 According to one study, in deforested north and northwest China, the average annual precipitation decreased by one third between the 1950s and the 1980s.

 Trees, and plants in general, affect the water cycle significantly: